xresco/Android-Agile-Boiler-Plate/README.md

 The power of dependency injection comes really handy especially for testing since you can easily switch your dependencies in the test environment to dummy dependencies.

-As an example, you can change your Api dependency on testing environment so it returns a specific response without doing the actual call to your server.
+As an example, you can change your Api dependency in testing environment so it returns a specific response without doing the actual call to your server.
 Share pref dependency can be overridden to return specific values for certain keys instead of saving and retrieving actual values in your test device, and the same applies for local files and data dependencies.
 Both logging and analytics dependencies can be overridden to deliver the logs and reports to a server or file to be analyzed after running the tests instead of the console or the actual analytics server.

-Moreover, dependency injection makes it really easy when you need to change certain dependencies let's say moving from google analytics to flurry, Or migrating from DbFlow database to SQLBrite.
+Moreover, dependency injection makes it really easy when you need to change certain dependencies.
+Let's say moving from google analytics to flurry, Or migrating from DbFlow database to SQLBrite.

-The boiler plates consist of 4 layers: View, Presenter, Controller, Model.
+Agile boiler plate consist of 4 layers: View, Presenter, Controller, Model.
 The communication between the layers is all done using EventBus Design pattern.
 I'm using a custom bus implemented using RxJava.

 Libraries and tools included: